Every moment is an organizing opportunity, every person a potential activist, every minute a chance to change the world.

-More at: Manage You Privacy
+More at: Manage Your Privacy

-"Tweeting" can be a simple and effective way to share your ideas quickly.
 You have probably seen the use of Twitter by Trump!
 This is his attempt to bypass the media, and communicate directly to the people.
 We have to drown him out with messages of #resistance, but also of positivity and hope!
 Share the mission of Indivisible. #indivisibleasheville #indivisibleavl

 Twitter Privacy and Security